 - The work has been fixed in a definite medium of expression that is now known or to be developed later from which it can be perceived either directly or with the aid of any machine;

-Moreover, work will not also be eligible to be copyrighted by reason that the making of the work or the doing of any act about the work involved an infringement of copyright in some other work.
+Moreover, Section 1(4) of the Copyright Act provides that a work shall not be ineligible for copyright by reason that the making of the work or the doing of any act in relation to the work involved an infringement of copyright in some other work.

-Copyright under Nationality or Domicile – under Section 2 of the Act, Copyright can be conferred on every work eligible for Copyright of which the author or in the case of joint authorship, any of the author is a qualified person, that is to say, that the individual is domiciled in Nigeria or is a body corporate incorporated by the laws of Nigeria.
+- Copyright under Nationality or Domicile– under Section 2 of the Copyright Act, Copyright can be conferred on every work eligible for Copyright of which the author or in the case of joint authorship, any of the author is a qualified person, that is to say, that the individual is domiciled in Nigeria or is a body corporate incorporated by the laws of Nigeria.